 When tax time comes around, you're undoubtedly looking for ways to reduce the amount of tax you owe or increase the refund you'll receive.
-Credit card interest would be make a nice deductible expenses, especially if you paid hundreds of dollars in interest over the year.
+Credit card interest would make a nice deductible expense, especially if you paid hundreds of dollars in interest over the year.
 Unfortunately, many consumers will not be able to deduct the credit card interest they've paid.

 No Deduction for Personal Credit Card Interest